apache/spark/BREEZE.rst

 ---------------------

-If you need to change apt dependencies in the ``Dockerfile.ci``, add Python packages in ``setup.py`` or add javascript dependencies in ``package.json``, you can either add dependencies temporarily for a single Breeze session or permanently in ``setup.py``, ``Dockerfile.ci``, or ``package.json`` files.
+If you need to change apt dependencies in the ``Dockerfile.ci``, add Python packages in ``setup.py`` or add JavaScript dependencies in ``package.json``, you can either add dependencies temporarily for a single Breeze session or permanently in ``setup.py``, ``Dockerfile.ci``, or ``package.json`` files.

 Installing Dependencies for a Single Breeze Session